 Corns on the top or sides of your feet and calluses on the bottom of your feet are caused by friction between your feet and your shoes.
 While they may be unsightly, their tough exterior actually protects your foot from excessive pressure or friction.

-Putting arch support inserts into your shoes can help prevent corns and calluses by correcting biomechanics and limiting pronation.
-Insoles for calluses and corns will ensure your foot is not slipping and causing unnecessary friction, eliminating the risk of corns and calluses.
+Arch support inserts can help prevent corns and calluses by correcting biomechanics and limiting your pronation.
+They'll ensure your foot is not slipping inside your shoe, causing unnecessary friction that causes corns and calluses.
+Insoles also help prevent hammer toes, a secondary cause of corns and calluses.

 To find the best insoles for calluses and corns, look for some important features:

 Whether you're looking for shoe inserts for callus pain or ones that will help reduce or prevent your calluses and corns, make sure you get ones that fit your footwear properly.
 Your insoles shouldn't make your shoes too tight for your feet.

 If your shoes have full-length, removable inserts, look for regular callus and corn insoles.
 If your shoes have a thin, removable insert, find thin insoles.
 And if your shoes don't have a removable insole at all, buy short insoles.